steelsleuth/vigilant-meme/index.md

 > [A Prickly Past Revisited: Cactus Con 9](https://steelsleuth.github.io/vigilant-meme/Cactus-Juice) is now published.
 A quick look at some resources!

 This is my personal blog, focused on security/malware research and other topics.
-My views obviously are my own and do not reflect my company or any organization I could represent.
-This is mostly used to track what I am learning (game development, tools, books) and publish updates on software I work on.
+My views are my own and do not reflect my company.

 ### Current Learning List
 - CompTIA SEC+ Course
 - Monthly Book list coming soon...
--

 ### Current Development Checklist